chiara-latronico/Gallica-Onstage/README.md

 ### CONSTRUCT DATASET

-The RDF dataset made out of the CONSTRCT query can be found here:
+The RDF dataset made out of the CONSTRCT query can be found here: </br>
 <https://github.com/chiara-latronico/Gallica-Onstage/blob/main/Moliere-in-Gallica.ttl>

 ### Lenticular Lens
-Link to the Lenticular Lens job where the Gallica URIs are matched against the Onstage ones based on differet algorithms:
+Link to the Lenticular Lens job where the Gallica URIs are matched against the Onstage ones based on differet algorithms: </br>
 <https://recon.diginfra.net/?job_id=929b6be5c54024773a9c0b29f3206861>

-Aalysis of LENS #0, with label "TITLES (WITH DATES)"
+FOLLOW UP: </br> Anlysis of LENS #0, with label "TITLES (WITH DATES)"